Taekwondo

 Taekwondo protects athletes on the parts of the body where strikes are allowed - the abdomen and head - with a body shield (hogu) and helmets (head guard).
 It enables athletes to perform real hits on these protected areas without a high risk of injury.
 Judges seated in the corners of the fighting area operate a remote control with a red or blue button.
 In favor of the blue athlete, the blue button is pressed when a judge determines that a kick by that athlete has been properly executed on the hogu or head guard with the minimum required force.
 For the point to be recorded, it is necessary for two out of three judges to press the same button within a short window of time.
 Problem solved?
 Is impartiality guaranteed?
 In practice, it turned out that this solution was still insufficient and subject to contestation by coaches and athletes.
 It is challenging for a judge to evaluate the power and precision.
 Taekwondo is a fast-paced sport, and depending on the referee's angle of view, it remains still difficult to assess a situation in all cases.

-Sensors record the points
+Sensors record the points.

 Taekwondo has implemented an electronic system in the body shield (hogu) and head guard to improve its fairness.
 This system automatically records a valid hit, and it is left to the technology to determine if an athlete scores a point.
 A point is only good if the athlete accurately hits with the hands or feet and with sufficient force.
-For achieving this, athletes competing in sparring competitions that use an electronic point scoring system must wear E-Foot Protectors.
+To achieve this, athletes competing in sparring competitions that use an electronic point scoring system must wear E-Foot Protectors.
 How does this technology work?

 E-Foot Protector